 I continue to be a student to many dance forms, even though performance, technique teaching, and choreography are not my main focus.

-Below is a link to a performance art piece I worked on with my close friends in 2010.
+Below is a performance art piece I worked on with my close friends in 2010.
 This Butoh-inspired piece was a collaboration between the Houston-based band LIMB (now consisting of James Templeton) and two other artists, Lauren Babcock/Cardenas and Carmen Torres.

-Below is a link to an art-piece I created for my art major friend, Emily Eaton.
+Below is an art-piece I created for my art major friend, Emily Eaton.
 We worked on a video creation of dance and visual manipulations.
 All of the editing was done by her.
 The dancing was fluid and improvisational.